Zombieland: Double Tap: Plot

 Ten years after the zombie outbreak, (Note: As depicted in Zombieland (2009)) Tallahassee, Columbus, Wichita and Little Rock encounter new strains of zombies: "Homers" (slow and dumb), "Hawkings" (partial intelligence), and "Ninjas" (silent and deadly).

 Living in the White House, Tallahassee rebuffs Little Rock's hopes of searching for a boyfriend, while Columbus awkwardly proposes to Wichita.
 The day after they celebrate Christmas, Tallahassee finds a note from the girls, revealing they took off in a weaponized version of The Beast.
 A month later, while exploring a mall, Columbus and Tallahassee meet dumb blonde Madison, who survived the apocalypse hiding in a Pinkberry store.
 The guys take her back to the White House, where she and Columbus have sex.
 Tallahassee hears a noise in the garage, and he and Columbus investigate to find Wichita has returned for more weapons and ammo.
 She reveals Little Rock stole The Beast and left for Graceland with Berkeley, a mysterious pacifist.

 Fearing for Little Rock's safety, the group heads to Graceland.
 Attempting to switch cars, they fight off a horde of zombies, leading to Madison being scratched on the foot by a Ninja and being saved by Columbus.
 The last zombie in the bunch is labelled "T-800": a strain which can only be killed by completely destroying the head.
 Retreating in their original car, Madison appears to be turning into a zombie; this forces them to pull over, and Columbus decides to lead her into the forest to kill her.

 The trio arrives at a ruined Graceland, with no sign of Little Rock, Berkeley, or The Beast.
 They discover The Beast at a nearby Elvis-themed motel and meet Nevada, who reveals Little Rock and Berkeley took another vehicle to Babylon, a hippie commune.
 Nevada and Tallahassee spend the night together.
 The next morning, The Beast is crushed by a monster truck owned by Albuquerque and Flagstaff, who share history with Nevada.
-They then encounter several T-800s, leading to Albuquerque and Flagstaff getting bit and ultimately killed by Tallahassee and Columbus.
+They then encounter several T-800s, leading to Albuquerque and Flagstaff getting bitten and ultimately killed by Tallahassee and Columbus.